pijarr/pijarr/README.md

 - **Application Removal**: The removal script will delete everything in /var/lib/{appname} and /opt/{appname}.
 Please note that the removal process only works if the application was originally installed using the PiJARR script.

 - **Headless Torrent Client**: The menu now includes qbittorrent-nox for users who prefer a headless setup.
 This client is suitable for machines without a graphical desktop environment.
-For those who need a desktop GUI torrent client, you can install them using `apt`` as shown below:
+For those who need a desktop GUI torrent client, you can install them using the `apt` command as shown below:

 ```terminal
 # qBittorrent desktop GUI torrent client